-Sense Chat Public Channels can be accessed by anyone using Sense Chat.
+EOS Chat Public Channels can be accessed by anyone using EOS Chat.
 Therefore, Public Channels do not have a reasonable expectation of privacy.
 All of these chat messages are encrypted using TLS during transit.

 We are testing an implementation to store these public channel messages on-chain.

 Additionally, Public Channels have features such as pumping (weighting of messages via tokenized-likes), threading, and discoverability via web/search.